 The only reason for which a national member federation may refuse to grant the request for a letter of clearance is if the player is under contract to play for his club beyond the scheduled transfer date.
 A letter of clearance may not be delayed or refused because of a monetary dispute between a club and a player.

-FIBA have introduced a MANDATORY administration fee for all International Clearance requests.
+FIBA has introduced a MANDATORY administration fee for all International Clearance requests.

-Basketball Australia have been forced to increase the International Clearance Fee to $375AUD to accommodate the currency conversion for the Mandatory charge by FIBA.
+Basketball Australia has been forced to increase the International Clearance Fee to $400AUD to accommodate the currency conversion for the Mandatory charge by FIBA.
 Clubs must pay this fee upfront, sending a payment confirmation with the online request to Basketball Australia.